szabgab/slides/ansible-intro/intro.md

 ```

 The `apt` command will fail - untill now we run everything with our user.

-To run commands as root we need to give passwordless sudo permission for the user we connect as:
+To run commands as root we need to give passwordless sudo permission for the user we connect as.

 ## Passwordless sudo
 {id: passwordless-sudo}